Unilateral regulation breaks regularity of Turing patterns: Significance of the nonsmooth unilateral term

 If

-then the ground state $(\bar u,\bar v)$ is stable with respect to small spatially homogeneous perturbations.
+then the ground state $(\bar u,\bar v)$ is asymptotically stable with respect to small spatially homogeneous perturbations.
 If simultaneously

-then this ground state is stable (with respect to small spatially nonhomogeneous perturbations) only for some values of $D$ and unstable for others, see e.g. \cite[sec.~2.3]{Murray2003}.
+then this ground state is stable (with respect to small spatially nonhomogeneous perturbations) only for some values of $D$ and unstable for the others, see e.g. \cite[sec.~2.3]{Murray2003}.

-Parameter values \ttg{eq:param} are chosen in such a way that for $\hat g \equiv 0$ conditions \ttg{eq:trBdetB} and \ttg{eq:bij} are fulfilled.
+{\bf Critical ratio of diffusions.} Parameter values \ttg{eq:param} are chosen in such a way that for $\hat g \equiv 0$ conditions \ttg{eq:trBdetB} and \ttg{eq:bij} are fulfilled.
 In any case, if $\hat g(v)$ is smooth at $\bar v$ and if conditions \ttg{eq:trBdetB} and \ttg{eq:bij} hold then a necessary condition for the ground state of system \ttg{eq:Maini+g} to be unstable with respect to spatially nonhomogeneous perturbations is that the ratio of diffusion coefficients $D$ is sufficiently small.
 Precisely, the condition is

 Note that the definition of $\dcrit$ in \ttg{eq:dcrit} is just a reciprocal value of the formula from \cite[p.~562]{Nishiura1982}.
 It can also be easily derived from the analysis of \cite[p.~109]{Murray2003}.
 In any case, if condition \ttg{eq:dcrit} is not satisfied then the Turing instability cannot occur.
 It is essential that if $\hat g$ is not smooth at the ground state value $\bar v$ then this linear analysis cannot be performed.
 Jacobian $B$ is simply not defined and consequently formula \ttg{eq:dcrit} has no sense.
-Regions of $D$ for which the trivial solution is stable or unstable, i.e. the critical border $\dcrit$ between stability and instability, can be only estimated numerically.
+The critical ratio $\dcrit$ can be only estimated numerically.